 I also thought many times of Jesus washing his disciples’ feet, as countless have carefully uncovered, washed and bandaged my feet over these weeks.

 When I’ve seen marks of blood from the wounds on towels and mats, I’ve thought of the Lord’s pierced feet – and know that every thing I have experienced, he has shared infinitely more.

 How did Andrew Teal become friends with Elder Jeffrey R. Holland?

 Through his son, Matt, and Elder and Sister Holland met in London at a conference supporting the Yazidis community.
 He then came to Oxford as part of a conference on Inspiring Service, and after that I visited Utah.

-What stands out to you about Elder Holland’s knowledge of and love for the Lord?
+What stands out about Elder Holland’s knowledge of and love for the Lord?

 It’s deep, it’s real, it’s joyful, and it’s infectious!

 If you were to co-author a book with Elder Jeffrey R. Holland, what would be the working title?